Current recipients of the Tony Patiño Merit Award

 After graduating college in 2015, Isabella worked in the immunoproduction department of a cancer diagnostic company, Agilent Technologies, where she performed cell culture and produced antibodies.
 Passionate about public service, Isabella later became a deputy coroner for Sacramento County, where she has done her most impactful work to date.
 As a deputy coroner, she responded to scenes of sudden, unexplained, or violent deaths such as homicides, suicides, motor vehicle accidents, and child deaths.
 As part of her investigations, Isabella identified the deceased, provided death notifications to legal next of kin, and determined manner of death.
 Through this role, she provided emotional support and guidance to those facing the worst day of their life.

 Isabella’s work as a deputy coroner and her time spent volunteering with people experiencing homelessness motivated her to go to law school.
-She is a student at UC Hastings School of Law and hopes to use her experience from death investigations coupled with a legal education to make a positive impact on her community.
+She is a student at UC School of Law San Francisco and hopes to use her experience from death investigations coupled with a legal education to make a positive impact on her community.

 Outside of school, Isabella loves hiking, surfing, gardening, and watching True Crime documentaries.